Labyrinth’s 30th Anniversary

 Even 30 years later, Labyrinth remains a wonderful movie and one of Jim Henson’s greatest cinematic achievements.
 If two people are responsible for creating the iconic images of my generation’s childhood, they are Jim Henson and George Lucas, who was Labyrinth’s executive producer.
 I was only five years old when the film was released, so I never saw it in theaters.
 I’m glad I had that opportunity.

-Posted on September 11, 2016, in Film and Television, Reviews and tagged CGI, David Bowie, Film, Jennifer Connelly, Jim Henson, Labyrinth, Maurice Sendak, Movies, Outside Over There, Terry Jones.
+Posted on September 11, 2016, in Film and Television, Movies, Reviews and tagged CGI, David Bowie, Film, Jennifer Connelly, Jim Henson, Labyrinth, Maurice Sendak, Movies, Outside Over There, Terry Jones.
 Bookmark the permalink.
 Leave a comment.